jdungan/tulsa_hydrants/README.md

 Results are at: http://a.tiles.mapbox.com/v3/jdungan.TFDD.html

-csv_geojson converts csv to geojson -- very simple, very hardcoded_
+csv_geojson converts csv to geojson -- very simple, very hardcoded, you even have to remove the last comma

+but... it works.  check out the hydrants.geojson file automajically displayed by Mapbox.